Referee1536/discord-rp-tutorial/README.md

 It may be due to one of the following reasons:
 - Your status will not show up if the Discord *app* (not the web version) is not running on your PC.
 - Make sure your client ID is valid.
-- Go to User Settings -> Game Activity, and make sure **Display currently running game as a status message.** is turned on.
 - If the image is not showing, give it a few minutes.
 Discord takes time to process images.
 If you refresh the page and your images are gone, do not upload them again, as Discord is still in the middle of processing your image.
-- Make sure your URLs for your buttons start with `http://` or `https://`.
-- Discord only allows up to two buttons.
-You cannot have more than two buttons.
-- If you're using buttons, try shortening the text.
-If your text is above 32 characters, Discord will refuse to show your status.
 - Is Discord up-to-date?
 Close the `.bat` file, press `Ctrl` + `R` in Discord to relaunch and check for updates, and open the `.bat` file again.
-- Do you have a small image but not a large image?
-This will cause your image to not show, as a small image cannot exist without a large image.
 - If you used Notepad, check out [Esprima](https://esprima.org/demo/validate.html) and paste your code inside of the text field.
 This will check for any syntax errors that may be preventing your code from running properly.
-- If you renamed `index.js` to something else, then edit your `.bat` file to run `node file-name-here.js` instead of `node .`.
 - If double-clicking on the `.bat` file opens Notepad, right-click on it -> Open.
 If it still opens Notepad, double-check to make sure that it is in fact a `.bat` file by going to File Explorer -> View -> ✅ File name Extensions, and navigate to your `.bat` file.
 Read [this](https://stackoverflow.com/questions/4905708/batch-files-dont-run-theyre-being-opened-with-notepad/43068749#43068749) if you are still having issues.